The Best Sleeping Positions for Sleep Apnoea

 Sleep Apnoea accessories to help your sleeping position

-If you use a CPAP machine and other CPAP supplies, there are ways to accommodate your desired sleeping position.
+If you use a CPAP machine and other CPAP supplies, there are accessories to accommodate your desired sleeping position.

 Read more here: CPAP masks for side sleepers.